-The European Union is on the way to completing the challenge which it set itself which to deploy current HPC technologies and its associated (human) expertise and making them accessible to all.
-The challenge now is about future exascale and post-exascale supercomputing technologies, including the emerging domain of quantum computing, as well ensuring connectivity and access to the systems.
+The European Union is on the way to completing the challenge which it set itself which is to deploy current HPC technologies and associated (human) expertise, making them accessible to all.
+The next challenge is to deliver future exascale and post-exascale supercomputing technologies, including AI and the emerging domain of quantum computing, ensuring connectivity and access to the systems

-Examples of use cases for HPC include early detection and prevention of diseases, new therapies, understanding the functioning of the human brain, forecasting climate change, and accelerating the design of new materials (in particular energy-efficient ones), medicines, airplanes and cars.
+Examples of use cases for HPC include early detection and prevention of diseases, new therapies, understanding the functioning of the human brain, forecasting climate change, and accelerating the design of new materials (in particular energy-efficient ones), medicines, airplanes, and cars.